 There are many reasons someone may want help with their substance use, and there are many ways to be helped.

-If you use drugs, don't use alone.
+If you use drugs, do not use alone.
 Call 911 if you suspect an overdose.

 If you suspect an overdose

-1. Call 911 if you or someone you're with used drugs and have any of these symptoms:
+1. Call 911 if you or someone you are with used drugs and have any of these symptoms:

 - breathing is slow or not breathing at all

 - making gurgling sounds

 - skin is cold and clammy

 - initiate rescue breathing

 - use naloxone injection kit or Narcan® nasal spray